David Orr

 David Duvall Orr (born October 4, 1944) is an American Democratic politician who served as the Cook County Clerk from 1990 to 2018.
 Orr previously served as alderman for the 49th ward in Chicago City Council from 1979 to 1990.
 He briefly served as acting Mayor of Chicago from November 25 to December 2, 1987, following the death of Mayor Harold Washington.
 Orr retired from the office of Cook County Clerk in 2018, opting not to run for an eighth term.

 Early life

-Born in Chicago, Orr is a graduate of Simpson College in Indianola, Iowa.
+Born in Chicago, Orr is a graduate of Simpson College in Indianola, Iowa for his undergraduate and his Masters Degree in American Studies from Case Western Reserve University in Cleveland.
 He was an instructor at Mundelein College in 1979, when he first decided to run for alderman.